jackson0720/TopskyHotelManagementSystem/README.en.md

 5. For MySQL and PostgreSQL databases:

-        5.1 If the local database is MySQL, please change the Repository inherited by the business logic class in the Application layer to MysqlRepository, and configure the mysqlString constant database connection string in the Common layer’s HttpHelper.
+        5.1 If your local database is MySQL, please pull the [MySQL special branch](https://gitee.com/java-and-net/topsky-hotel-manager-system-web-api/tree/MySQL_Version/).

         5.2 If the local database is PostgreSQL, no changes are needed, just configure the pgsqlString constant database connection string in the Common layer’s HttpHelper.